SFCCS/runescape-scripts/README.md

 > Has not left the intended spot and ran away to do crazy broken bot stuff.

-> Will add more advanced pixel color checking later on.

 > Will add logging in functionality later on.